EclecticOwl/product-feedback-api/readme.md

 - This is the backend portion of the project

+- You can find the frontend portion here: https://github.com/EclecticOwl/product-review-vue

 - Primarily uses Django and DjangoRestFramework in order to build the API

 - Notable features: